 Digital TV in Australia

 Australia has achieved a historic switchover from analog to digital-only free-to-air TV transmissions.
-Affecting the lives of nearly every Australian, this represents the biggest change in Australian broadcasting since the introduction of colour TV almost 40 years ago.
+It is the biggest change in Australian broadcasting since the introduction of colour television 40 years ago.

 The switch means Australians have more channels and improved picture and sound quality.
 Another objective of the switch was to give all households in Australia access to the same range of television services as people living in our major cities.
 In 2010, the Government funded Viewer Access Satellite Television (VAST) service commenced.

 The mySwitch tool lets you enter an address and find out information on the reception and the antenna set-up likely to be appropriate for where they live.
 If you live within the coverage of more than one broadcast transmission site, you can use this information to manually tune your television to the best reception.